usama-bit137/mini-messenger/readme.md

   #error
 ```

-Here we see that the `form` element has a HTTP `POST` method which sends the request to the root (`'/'`) of URL.
+Here we see that the `form` element sumbits a HTTP `POST` method to the root (`'/'`) URL.
 The `input` is the `user` field and the `textarea` is the `text` field.
 In this form we also enforce the schema rule that `user` and `text` fields are required in order to submit the message to the database (`required`).
-This is vital, because if the user is able to submit empty fields, it will result in a MongoDB `ValidatorError` and since the sever does not have the capability to handle errors (just to keep things simple), this is a sufficient fix to stop the server from crashing if the user tries to send empty fields.
+This is vital, because if the user is able to submit empty fields, it will result in a MongoDB `ValidatorError` and since the server does not have the capability to handle operational errors (just to keep things simple), this is a sufficient fix to stop the server from crashing if the user tries to submit empty fields.

-Now, we have two route handlers:
+The `getAllMessages` handler allows the server to send a response,

 ```js
 // controllers/viewsController.js